MZHI/ubuntu-bash-mining/README.md

 # ubuntu-bash-mining

 **ubuntu-bash-mining** is a set of bash scripts examples to simplify automatization for mining of cryptocurrency.
-In this repo example for [ethminer](https://github.com/ethereum-mining/ethminer.git) tool used.
-For building instructions please visit original repo, but some brief instructions you can find in this Readme file.
+In this repo example for [ethminer](https://github.com/ethereum-mining/ethminer.git) tool used (for building instructions please visit original repo, but some brief instructions you can find in this Readme file).

 ## Why are these scripts useful